White hands write in notebook next to Macbook and 5 crumpled pieces of paper

 Related: College App Proofreading Tips From an Editor-in-Chief

-And there you have it—after first drafts and more drafts, your personal statement is done.
+And there you have it—after the first draft and more drafts, your personal statement is done.
 Check that off your college admission to-do list.
 Now, onto your supplemental essay responses—which can be equally as important when it comes to applying to specific schools.
 Good luck!

 For more essay tips, guides, and resources, check out CollegeEssayGuy.com and the Application Essay Clinic section of CollegeXpress.